Characters: Shadow of the Templar

 - Tranquil Fury: When Farraday kidnaps Jeremy.

-- Tsundere: To an almost ridiculous degree with Jeremy.
+- Tsundere: Type A to an almost ridiculous degree with Jeremy.

 Sandra Leone ("Springheel")